slycelote/caide/libcaide/README.md

 # Command reference
-Run `caide help` for the list of commands.
+Run `caide -h` for the list of commands.
 Commands marked with (Internal) are 'plumbing layer' not meant for the end user but for use in scripts (such as [builders](#builder)), IDEs etc.